apecloud/kubeblocks/docs/user_docs/cli/kbcli_cluster_upgrade.md

 ### Examples

 ```
-  # upgrade the cluster to the specified version
+  # upgrade the cluster to the target version
   kbcli cluster upgrade mycluster --cluster-version=ac-mysql-8.0.30
 ```